bitcoincashorg/bitcoincash.org/spec/op_reverse.md

 ### Opcode Number

-OP_REVERSE proposes to replace the OP_RESERVED1 opcode with number 137 (0x89 in hex encoding).
-The rationale is that this opcode is in the "bit logic" group, which appears fitting, and reverse is an anagram of reserve.
+OP_REVERSE proposes to use the previously unused opcode with number 192 (0xc0 in hex encoding).
+The rationale is that this opcode would belong with the 0x7e - 0x82 group of opcodes related to byte manipulation, however, there's no space anymore for an additional opcode. `0xc0` leaves some space after OP_CHECKDATASIGVERIFY (`0xbb`) for additional crypto operations (e.g. ECC multiplication), which is fitting.

 ### Activation